Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled Speech Representations: Contrastive Predictive Coding Supported Factorized Variational Autoencoder

-To learn disentangled representations of speaker and content we propose a fully convolutional \gls{VAE} which employs two encoders: a content encoder to encode content information from an input~$\mathbf{X}_1$ into a sequence of content embeddings~$\mathbf{Z}{=}[\mathbf{z}_1,\dots,\mathbf{z}_T]$, and a speaker encoder to extract speaker traits from an input $\mathbf{X}_2$ into a speaker embedding~$\mathbf{s}$.
-During training $\mathbf{X}_2$ is required to be from the same speaker as $\mathbf{X}_1$.
-Note that it could also be the same signal: $\mathbf{X}_2{=}\mathbf{X}_1$.
-Then $\mathbf{Z}$ and $\mathbf{s}$ are expected to jointly allow reconstruction of the input signal~$\mathbf{X}_1$ which is trained by minimizing the \gls{MSE}:
+To learn disentangled representations of style and content, we propose a fully convolutional \gls{FVAE} which is illustrated in Fig. \ref{fig:fvae}.
+The \gls{FVAE} employs two encoders: a content encoder to encode content information from an input sequence~$\mathbf{X}{=}[\mathbf{x}_1,\dots,\mathbf{x}_T]$ into a sequence of content embeddings~$\mathbf{Z}{=}[\mathbf{z}_1,\dots,\mathbf{z}_N]$, and a style encoder to extract style traits into a style embedding~$\bar{\mathbf{s}}$.

-where $\hat{\mathbf{X}}_1$ denotes the reconstruction.
-If content and speaker can be successfully disentangled, voice conversion can be performed at test-time by presenting a signal $\mathbf{X}_2$ from the target speaker.
-The proposed VAE structure is illustrated in Fig. \ref{fig:fvae}.

 \FloatBarrier